shecho/technical-test/README.md

-# Technical Test

-Mission acepted sir.
+Mission accepted sir.

 ## Getting Started

-In this project you'll find two diferent folders.
+In this project you'll find two different folders.
 Backend and Client folders.
-If you want to run the project go to the README.md file inside each folder, you can find detalied instructions goint to backend first.
+If you want to run the project go to the README.md file inside each folder, you can find detailed instructions going to backend first.